 Stoma Nurse Q&A

-Last week was #stomaweek here at Bladder & Bowel Community, with a focus on all things stoma and related topics.
+We highlighted #stomaweek here at Bladder & Bowel Community with a focus on stoma issues and related topics.
 As part of the week, we invited our Stoma Nurse to be part of a Q&A event on Tuesday, and we had some great questions posed.
 In case you missed it, here are the highlights!

 Hi, I’m the Bladder and Bowel Community Stoma Nurse.
 Welcome to our virtual coffee morning.
 I’ll be here to answer your stoma care questions until 12pm today.
 Now is a great time to grab a brew and take a break from work and get your questions answered!